Srinu7358/openshift-sep-2024/Day4/README.md

 ```

 ## Info - What is an Openshift Job?
-- any one time activity we can create them as a Job
+- any one-time activity we can create them as a Job
 - Example
   - delete all Persistent Volume which are unused
   - taking backup of etcd database